AlienSwarm/AlienSwarm/README.md

 # AlienSwarm

-Alien Swarm mod files.
+Alien Swarm v1.34 mod files.

 Installation
 --

-Simply copy into your UT2004 game directory.
+Simply copy the files into your UT2004 game directory.

 Credits
 --

-All rights to the original content belongs to [Black Cat Games](http://www.blackcatgames.com)
+All rights to the original content belong to [Black Cat Games](http://www.blackcatgames.com)